dwan-ith/Encrypted-zkVerifier-poc-/README.md

-# Encrypted ZK-Verification Ecosystem (Industrial Grade)
+# Encrypted ZK-Verification

-An enterprise-ready framework for privacy-preserving identity verification, leveraging **Arcium MPC (Multi-Party Computation)** and **Groth16 Zero-Knowledge Proofs** on the Solana Settlement Layer.
+A framework for privacy-preserving identity verification, leveraging **Arcium MPC (Multi-Party Computation)** and **Groth16 Zero-Knowledge Proofs** on the Solana Settlement Layer.

-## 🏗 Industrial Architecture
+## Architecture

 This system implements a strictly layered architecture to eliminate technical debt and ensure massive scalability.